11.2 Magnetic Fields and Lines

 11.6 The Hall Effect

-Hall potentials are much larger for poor conductors than for good conductors.
+Hall potentials are much larger for poor conductors than for good conductors with the same current.
 Why?

 11.7 Applications of Magnetic Forces and Fields